Probing unitarity violation of lepton flavor mixing matrix with reactor antineutrinos at JUNO and TAO

 or equivalently

 In this way, one can see clearly the dependence of the cross sections on the non-unitarity parameters, and these results can be used for numerical calculations with a very good precision.

 In the end, let us investigate how non-unitarity effects modify the flux of electron antineutrinos from nuclear reactors.
 In practice, the antineutrino flux is determined by the output of thermal power.
 Given the amount of thermal energy released in each fission of four main isotopes, i.e., ${}^{235} {\rm U}$, ${}^{238} {\rm U}$, ${}^{239} {\rm Pu}$ and ${}^{241} {\rm Pu}$, the total number of the fissions can be figured out, and thus the antineutrino flux is obtained.
-Therefore, the antineutrino flux ${\rm d} \Phi_{\overline{\nu}_e^{}}^{} / {\rm d} E$ is independent of whether the lepton flavor mixing matrix is unitary or not, and thus does not need any corrections~\cite{Aloni:2022ebm}.\footnote{This conclusion is different from the statements in previous works, such as those in Refs.~\cite{Antusch:2006vwa,Dutta:2019hmb}, where a normalization factor $\left(N N^\dagger\right)_{ee}^{}$ is introduced to correct the neutrino flux in the so-called ``SM" case.} For this reason, the flux of the electron antineutrinos from the reactor core $i$ can be calculated as
+Therefore, the antineutrino flux ${\rm d} \Phi_{\overline{\nu}_e^{}}^{} / {\rm d} E$ is independent of whether the lepton flavor mixing matrix is unitary or not, and thus does not need any corrections~\cite{Aloni:2022ebm}.\footnote{This conclusion is different from the statements in previous works, such as those in Refs.~\cite{Antusch:2006vwa,Dutta:2019hmb}, where a normalization factor $\left(N N^\dagger\right)_{ee}^{}$ is introduced to correct the neutrino flux in the so-called ``SM" case.
+In Ref.~\cite{CentellesChulia:2024sff}, the detection of accelerator neutrinos by the NC $\nu$-$e$ scattering is discussed, where the non-unitarity effects on the production, oscillation and detection of neutrinos are all included.
+As a result, correction factors will also contribute to the CC production process, which are absent in our circumstances.} For this reason, the flux of the electron antineutrinos from the reactor core $i$ can be calculated as

 where $P_i^{}$ is the thermal power for each reactor core, $\{f_j^{}, \epsilon_j^{}, S_j^{}(E_{\overline{\nu}_e^{}}^{})\}$ stand respectively for the fission fraction, the thermal energy released in each fission, and the neutrino energy spectrum per fission for the $j$-th isotope.
 For numerical calculations, we adopt $f_j^{} = \{0.561, 0.076, 0.307, 0.056\}$ and $\epsilon_j^{} = \{202.36, 205.99, 211.12, 214.26\}~{\rm MeV}$~\cite{JUNO:2015zny,JUNO:2020ijm}.
 Meanwhile, the energy spectrum is given by a 5th-order polynomial parametrization, and the values of coefficients $\alpha_{p j}^{}$ for the isotope $j$ at the $(p-1)$-th order can be found in Table VI of Ref.~\cite{Mueller:2011nm}.